 Please use caution and obey all rules and warnings posted near waterfalls.
 The rocks around waterfalls are often slippery, and the currents can be very strong.

 Spend the afternoon browsing the shops and galleries of Everett, Main and Depot streets.
-You’ll find stores full of antiques, artwork and crafts, or you can tour working artists’ studios like Elizabeth Ellison Watercolors.
+You’ll find stores full of antiques, artwork and crafts, or you can tour working artists’ studios like Elizabeth Ellison Gallery.